 Blockchains once again in fashion

 It is also worth noting that thousands of visitors to tech expos are following the latest news from IBM and Microsoft, who are continuing to experiment with blockchains.
 One example is the HTC Exodus 1, a blockchain smartphone which protects user data even from the Android Oreo operating system on which it operates.

 Some companies are similarly trying to transform the real estate sector.
 For example, Kahuna, using technology based on the architecture of the Ethereum platform, is creating an application on which landlords can put up properties for rent or check the profile and credit history of potential tenants.
 Additionally, rent payments can be made via the application’s own system of tokens, allowing payments to be made without third parties or unnecessary expenses.

 The G20 summit, held from 28–29 June in Osaka, has become another stimulus for cryptocurrencies as a whole.
 Over the course of the summit, the parliaments of various countries briefly discussed Bitcoin and blockchain as well as the local and global legal regulation of cryptocurrencies.
 Japan, who hosted to the summit, has been regulating this domain for some time itself and therefore may be considered an experienced pioneer.

-The bitcoin and altcoin exchange rate was positively impacted by the fact that they were not considered too closely by the Big 20 and that no proposals to tighten controls on cryptocurrencies were made.
+The bitcoin and altcoin exchange rate was positively impacted by the fact that they were not considered too closely by the Group of Twenty and that no proposals to tighten controls on cryptocurrencies were made.
 Participants decided to rely on the norms which the Financial Action Task Force on Money Laundering (FATF) is continuing to devise.